subtract0/super-duper-disco/PLAN.md

 - **Architectural milestone complete:** All dashboard and API endpoints now source real-time agent state, health, and logs directly from the orchestrator, AgentManager, and agentLogStore singletons.
 No static or duplicated records are used anywhere for live agent data.
 - **Test coverage milestone:** All major endpoints and workflows are covered by robust tests (unit, integration, E2E) that verify live agent state, health, and logs.
 Protocol compliance (A2A, MCP) is enforced and tested for all agent-to-agent messaging and persistence layers.
 - PLAN.md will be updated only as new blockers, regressions, or requirements arise.
-- Next: Focus on extensibility, monitoring improvements, and backlog grooming for new features/enhancements.
-Continue to monitor for regressions.
+- **Agent Card Details Modal milestone:** Users can now edit agent name, description, and role before deployment, with required field validation and accessibility.
+Edits are propagated to deployment logic.
+- **Test milestone:** Agent Card Details Modal config propagation and validation now covered by robust tests (see AgentCardDetailsModal.test.tsx).
+- **UI extensibility milestone:** Scaffolded extensible agent config fields section in AgentCardDetailsModal (fieldset, data-testid="agent-config-fields").
+- **Test milestone:** Added test to verify extensible config field scaffold is present in the modal UI.
-- Continue to ensure all agent mocks implement the EventEmitter contract (see previous blockers).
+- **Next step:** Enable propagation/storage of config fields when AgentIdeaCard type supports it.
+Continue to ensure all agent mocks implement the EventEmitter contract (see previous blockers).
 - Keep PLAN.md updated with blockers, root causes, and solutions.

 ---